gluwa/creditcoin3-staking-dashboard/CONTRIBUTING.md

 Documenting some of the development patterns used:

 - We use the **"Wrapper" terminology for styled components** that wrap a functional component.
 - **Styles are defined on a per-component basis**, being defined in the same folder as the component markup itself.
-Where unavoidable (such as global styles, interface layout), styled components should reside in [`src/Wrappers.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/Wrappers.tsx).
+Where unavoidable (such as global styles, interface layout), styled components should reside in `src/<component-path>/Wrappers.ts`.
-- **Theme values** are configured in [`styles/theme.scss`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/styles/theme.scss), and can be included in any styled component as custom properties.
+- **Theme values** are configured in [`styles/index.scss`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/styles/index.scss), and can be included in any styled component as custom properties.
 Graph colors are configurable from [`styles/graphs.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/styles/graphs.ts).
-- **Constants or default values** (such as those waiting for Polkadot API) are defined in [`src/constants.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/constants.ts).
+- **Constants or default values** (such as those waiting for Polkadot API) are defined in [`src/consts.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/consts.ts).
-- Packages with **missing TypeScript definitions** can be declared in [`src/react-app-env.d.ts`](https://github.com/gluwa/creditcoin3-staking-dashboard/blob/main/src/react-app-env.d.ts).

 ## TypeScript Support